SAML Authentication Support

 4. Export SP SAML metadata in Veeam Backup Enterprise Manager and pass this metadata to the IdP.
 The SP metadata includes the SP entity ID, assertion consumer URL and public key certificate that will be used to encrypt SAML responses sent by the IdP.
 For more information, see Obtaining Service Provider Settings.

 5. Create user accounts.
 To provide users of a SSO service with access to the Veeam Backup Enterprise Manager website or vSphere Self-Service Backup Portal, the administrator must create for these users accounts of the External User or External Group type.
-For more information, see Managing Accounts and Roles and Managing Tenant Accounts.
+For more information, see Configuring Accounts and Roles and Managing Tenant Accounts.

 On the IdP side, the IdP must configure trust relationship with Veeam Backup Enterprise Manager and configure rules that define what information to provide to the SP.
 Depending on the IdP, these rules may be configured in the form of claims, attribute statements and so on.
 For an example of how to perform this task in AD FS, see Configuring AD FS for SAML Authentication.